 Cons

 Regina is a hip, central area located within Seville's trendy Encarnación-Regina neighborhood.
 It is known for its unique shopping, trendy gastrobars, and historic charm.
-It is also 15 minutes away from both the US Macarena and US Rectorado campuses.
+It is also 15 minutes away from both the US Macarena and the US Rectorado campuses.

 You can explore Calle Regina for small, creative shops and bookstores.
 If you want to experience the local culture, browse the artisanal products at Regina Market or enjoy traditional tapas at Casa Regina.